Abban-Fahim/notes/src/content/studies/Computer Science/AI/Artificial neural networks.md

 z=Wx+b
 $$

-The actual output of any layer is given the using a real, non-linear activation function, which in an multi-layer perceptron ensures that the layers cannot just be combined into one compressive linear operation.
+We use MLPs to model non-linear problems, the output of each layer must be passed through a non-linear activation functions.
+Other requirements for these function is that they must be continuous (i.e. have no jumps/undefined space), monotonic (must grow with input), and differentiable (for optimisation algorithms discussed below).

 To design a MLP, you need to decide a bunch of hyper parameters,

 - the number of nodes in the input layer
 - the number of nodes in the output layer